 Page speed directly impacts SEO rankings, user experience, and business metrics.
 Faster sites rank better, engage users more, and convert at higher rates.

-Start with the biggest impact items: optimize images, enable caching, and eliminate render-blocking resources.
-Use PageSpeed Insights to identify specific issues and track improvements.
+Start with the highest-impact items: optimize images, enable caching, and eliminate render-blocking resources.
+Run PageSpeed Insights to identify specific bottlenecks, then track improvements over time in GTmetrix.